 table with chairs

-one double bed and four twins with the
+one queen bed and four twins with the

 exception of cabin #8 which has two